GunnerLab/mcce4_tutorial/docs/guide/pKa_calculation.md

 | LYS 116  | 10.2 |
 | ASP 119  |  3.2 |
 | CTR      |  2.75|
+### Recomended to read each step here before running customzing runs and modifications
 ### What if
 If you want to run calculations with different calculations such as dielectric constant or you want to
 - 	use an alternate MCCE executable,